Maximum Cut Parameterized by Crossing Number: Introduction

 \nover{ Similarly, it has been shown that \MC can be solved in polynomial time if the graph can be embedded on a surface of constant genus $g$~\cite{Galluccio1998O,GalluccioLV01}.
 However, the edge-weights have to be restricted to integers whose absolute values are bounded by a polynomial in the input.
 The central idea of this algorithm is to write the generating function of cuts as a linear combination of $4^g$ Pfaffians.
 This algorithm is in fact highly non-trivial to realize: In order to obtain an implementable algorithm, \cite{GalluccioLV01} reports on a scheme, which depends on the existence of sufficiently many prime numbers within a given interval, which cannot be guaranteed in general. }

 A graph is \emph{1-planar} if it allows a drawing where each edge is involved in at most one crossing.
 A \emph{1-plane} graph is such a graph, together with an embedding realizing this property.
-The \MCP on 1-plane graphs with $k$ edge crossings has recently been shown to be \emph{fixed-parameter tractable} (FPT) with parameter $k$~\cite{DKM18,DKMS18}.
+The \MCP on 1-plane graphs with $k$ edge crossings has recently been shown to be \emph{fixed-parameter tractable} (FPT) with parameter $k$~\cite{DKM18}.
 More precisely, it was shown that such instances can be solved in $\mathcal{O}(3^k\cdot p(n))$ time, where $p(n)$ is the running time of a polynomial-time \MCA\ on planar graph with $n$ nodes, e.g., \cite{LiersP12, ShihWuKuo90}.
 There are no restrictions on the edge weights.

 \paragraph*{Our contribution.} In this paper, we improve on the latter result in several ways: Firstly, we drop the requirement of 1-planarity, i.e., we consider graphs that can be drawn with at most $k$ crossings (even if multiple such crossings lie on the same edge).
 We therefore handle the case of the well-established notion of the graph's \emph{crossing number}.
 Secondly, we reduce the runtime dependency on $k$ from $3^k$ to $2^k$.
 Finally, unlike the previous result, our approach can be extended to an FPT algorithm which does not even require a crossing-realizing drawing as an input; however, this increases the running time and requires a deep algorithm from the literature as a black box \cite{Grohe04,KR07}.
-Interestingly, we achieve these results by a \emph{simpler} approach. \footnote{We note that Kobayashi et al.~\cite{KKMT19} (published as \cite{KKMT19I}) independently achieved the same running time, and uploaded their approach to ArXiv shortly after our upload.
-However, while we can always stay in the realm of maximum cuts when solving subinstances, they have to consider maximum weighted $b$-factor problems.} \nover{ Comparing our algorithm with~\cite{GalluccioLV01}, we have no restrictions on the edge weights.
-Even in the restriced scenario, our algorithm is faster for graphs whose crossing number is at most twice its genus.
+Interestingly, we achieve these results by a \emph{simpler} approach (compared to \cite{DKM18}). \nover{Comparing our algorithm with~\cite{GalluccioLV01}, we have no restrictions on the edge weights.
+Even in the restricted scenario, our algorithm is faster for graphs whose crossing number is at most twice its genus.
 Furthermore, we require only easily-implementable data structures and subalgorithms (if we are given a crossing-realizing drawing), compared to advanced methods from algebra.}

 The general idea of our algorithm is to recursively get rid of each crossing, each time resulting in two new subinstances.
 We end up with a set of up to $2^k$ planar graphs, each of which can be solved using a known polynomial-time \MCA for planar graphs.
 The maximum over all these subinstances then yields a maximum cut in the original instance.